Pot with leeks

-I recently made an awesome pot of soup that required more than two cups of chopped leeks.
-Leeks are usually added to a dish for flavor and not for its nutritional value.
+I recently made an awesome soup pot requiring more than two cups of chopped leeks.
+Leeks are usually added to a dish for flavor, not nutritional value.
 I have to admit that the soup was very tasty and had a wonderful “oniony” flavor.
 Leeks are a member of the lily family which includes garlic and onions.

 Healing Properties